Sales forecasting and demand management are the two primary activities that precede the supply chain planning process.

 Using the right forecasting tool and data can improve forecast accuracy significantly, resulting in higher efficiency for the supply chain.
 An improvement in forecast accuracy also reduces the need for safety stock, bringing in savings in inventory holding costs and improving product shelf life.

-The demand forecasting methods and calculations are discussed in detail in BRASI’s CISCOM – Certified in Supply Chain & Operations Management training course.
+The Sales Forecasting and Demand Management methods and calculations are discussed in detail in BRASI’s CISCOM – Certified in Supply Chain & Operations Management training course.
 The CISCOM course is now offered as a hybrid training course of six months duration, which you can start any time and review at your own schedule with the help of an instructor on a need basis.
+Enroll Now and Get Certified.